How to use an API with Postman?

 Building an API in Postman

-In addition to the ability to manipulate and test an API, Postman also allows you to build one.
+As well as being able to manipulate and test an API, Postman also lets you build one.
 To do this, you need to use its API Builder.
-The API tab available on the tool is the focal point of your API.
+The API tab available on the tool is the central point of your API.
 It contains tests, collections and much more.

-With this tab you can centralise all resources related to your API, i.e. the documentation.
-When the schema of each resource is defined, Postman is able to generate the collections automatically.
-In addition, Postman offers a Mock Server to allow you to test a consumer of an API.
+This tab allows you to centralise all the resources relating to your API, i.e. the documentation.
+Once the schema for each resource has been defined, Postman is able to generate collections automatically.
+Postman also offers a Mock Server so that you can test an API consumer.

 Leave a Reply